Placements (Overview)

 Content

 This placement injects the ad into the content of posts and other public pages.
-You can also fine-tune to inject the ads before or after paragraphs, headlines, and more.
+You can precisely control where the ads appear—before or after paragraphs, headlines, images, or even based on custom XPath rules.
+Additional features include repeating injections, parallax ads, and setting a minimum word count between ads.

 ad placement after content